 3. Is anything blocking you?

 The classic three.
-They work — but only if you enforce brevity.
+They work, but only if you enforce brevity.
 I had to literally set a timer.
 Without it, "what I did yesterday" became a five-minute autobiography.
-With the timer, people magically discovered the art of being concise.
+With the timer, people suddenly discovered the art of being concise.

 Monday Kickoff (15 min)